 Storage and Reheating Tips:

-To refrigerate: If you have leftovers, place the apple dumplings in an airtight container in the fridge for up to 3 days.
-The sauce will thicken when cool, though, and the dumplings will be delicious when reheated.
+To Refrigerate: If you have leftovers, place the apple dumplings in an airtight container in the fridge for up to 3 days.
+Thicken the sauce let it cool, but and the dumplings are fine reheated.

 Freeze: Unbaked apple dumplings can also be frozen after wrapping each one individually and placing them in an airtight container.
 When you’re ready to bake, thaw in the fridge overnight and bake according to the recipe instructions.